balena-io-experimental/movidius-rpi3-baseimage/readme.md

 This image does not build Caffe or the NCS Toolkit, so running/compiling the graphs in this image will fail, you should rather produce the graphs on an x86 Ubuntu machine as described in the NCS getting started.

+Note to build this image you will need to either build on Docker for MacOS (which supports armv7 builds) or follow this blog post: https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/

 ### List of Python modules installed:
 absl-py (0.2.2)
 astor (0.6.2)